On this page

 In addition to being a handler, Nadia actively volunteers at the Seeing Eye Dogs kennels, demonstrating her ongoing commitment to the organisation and its purpose to support people who are blind or have low vision.

-Nadia has been a recent member of the Vision Australia Client Reference Group (VACRG), contributing valuable lived experience and insight to enhance client services.
+Nadia has been a recent member of the Vision Australia Client Reference Group, contributing valuable lived experience and insight to enhance client services.

 Most recently, Nadia has taken on a new professional role at Seeing Eye Dogs as Community Engagement Officer, where she primarily supports the volunteer community.
 Her journey reflects a deep passion for advocacy, accessibility, and community connection.